-- Must possess or be able to possess a North Carolina driver’s license.
+- Must possess or be able to possess a NC driver’s license.

 - Must not have been convicted of a felony or serious misdemeanor.

-- Civilian Employee of the Cabarrus County Sheriff’s Office must reside within Cabarrus County or one of the adjoining counties to Cabarrus County.
+- Civilian employee of the Cabarrus County Sheriff’s office must reside within Cabarrus County or one of the adjoining counties.

 Salary / Benefits